What is the Best Keyword Research Tool For You? [Free & Premium]

 Your website won't rank, your income won't rise, and you'll never accomplish what you're trying to do.
 But with so many options out there, it's easy to get lost and wonder which one fits you.

-Here we discuss the best keyword research tool for your unique situation.
+Here we discuss the best keyword research tools for various situations.
 Whether you're running a small operation on a super tight budget, are a budding entrepreneur, or do keyword research for a big site like Niche Pursuits itself, we explain which is the best tool for you.
 We also look at some popular tools that aren't any good (hello, Keyword Planner)

 Best Free Keyword Research Tools

-Answer The Public (ATP) is a free keyword research tool that's great for producing tons of long tail keywords.
+Answer The Public (ATP) is a not-so free keyword research tool (since Neil Patel acquired it) that's great for giving you tons of keywords related to topics you search.
 We're looking for buyer intent (best X for Y, reviews, etc) and informational (how to guides, questions).
 ATP provides both.

 When you do put a keyword in, you're given a huge number of different options.
 Even though this is a free too, I got more results than the highest tier version of KWFinder (infamous for how few keywords it returns, but I still love it).